 - Facility and/or corporate level recognition programs help sustain employee motivation.

 - Facilities have access to corporate resources for program implementation.

 - Facilities use external resources to aid their P2 program (i.e. corporate engineering, marketing, research, laboratories, outside suppliers)

 - Effective communication increases P2 awareness.

-- Have communication process within the facility.
+- Have communication process within the facility and community.